Tejanikhil/Transformers-Tutorial/README.md

 - Each encoder consists of a MultiHead attention block, a Feed Forward block, and a LayerNormalization Block.
 - Each decoder consists of a Masked MultiHead attention block, a layer normalization block, and a FeedForward Block.

+Here is how a transformer model looks like

 ## Significance of Attention Block
 - Attention mechanisms enable capturing dependencies between distant elements in the input sequence.
 - The attention mechanism computes attention scores between all pairs of elements in the input sequence, assigning more weight to relevant words.